sz976/masumi-registry-service/README.md

 ## Project Architecture and Technology Stack

-This section provides an overview of the key architectural patterns and technologies employed in our backend:
+This section provides an overview of the key architectural patterns and technologies employed in this service:

-Our backend architecture is built upon the following design patterns and powerful libraries:

 - [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/):
   Employed as the core architectural design pattern